Student Transfer Process (English)

 - Upon receiving a permit for transfer into the district that has been approved by the student's district of residence, or upon receiving a written request from the parent/guardian of a district student who wishes to enroll in another district, the Superintendent or designee shall review the request and may approve or deny the permit subject to the terms and conditions of the Inter-district Attendance Agreement.

-- The Inter-district Transfer process starts at the HOME District of Residence.
-The parent completes the Inter-district Transfer form and returns it to the HOME district office for approval.
-Once the HOME district releases the student, the Inter-district Transfer form is sent to the Wright Elementary School District (WESD) District office (4385 Price Avenue, Santa Rosa, CA, fax to (707) 542-7962, or email to email@example.com) for approval and/or denial.
+- The parent completes the Inter-district Transfer form and returns it to the school office or the Wright Elementary School District (WESD) District office (4385 Price Avenue, Santa Rosa, CA) fax to (707) 542-7962, or email to firstname.lastname@example.org for approval and/or denial.

-- Superintendent checks with the school principal to see if there is space in the requested grade level.
-If space is available, Superintendent approves the Inter-district Transfer form and parents/guardians are notified via telephone call.
+- The Superintendent checks with the school principal to see if there is space in the requested grade level.
+If space is available, Superintendent approves the Inter-district Transfer form and parents/guardians are notified.

-- School office is faxed a copy of the approved Inter-district Transfer form.
+- The school office is faxed a copy of the approved Inter-district Transfer form.
 Once the school office receives a copy of the approved Inter-district Transfer form, parents can then go into the school office to enroll their child.

 - The Superintendent or designee shall establish procedures for the selection and transfer of students among district schools in accordance with law, Board policy, and administrative regulation.